 If You Were Exposed to Coronavirus on a Carnival Cruise, Call Our Cruise Ship Coronavirus Lawyers

-Rivkind Margulies & Rivkind’s cruise ship injury and illness lawyers represent victims of coronavirus aboard cruise ships.
+Rivkind Margulies & Rivkind’s cruise ship injury and illness lawyers for Carnival Cruise employees stuck during coronavirus represent victims of coronavirus aboard cruise ships.
 If you or a loved caught COVID-19 on a Carnival Cruise Lines ship after the ship operators already knew about a case on board or failed to properly screen passengers, you might be entitled to sue for your illness or for the loss of a loved one.
 Call our attorneys today to set up a free legal consultation and learn more about suing Carnival Cruise Lines for coronavirus negligence or injuries.
+We also can represent you if you were injured in an excursion on Carnival Cruise.